brycie-boy/The_Cosmos/Prometheus Rising chapter 4. The Anal Emotion-Territorial Circuit.md

 - Highlight(pink) - Location 876
 Nietzsche was on the right track, but lacking neurology he looked for the physical basis of these processes in genetics alone.
 Imprinting theory suggests, on the contrary, that such physiological Bottom Dog reflexes are created by specific triggers at early moments of imprint vulnerability.

 ___

-- Highlight(pink) - Location 885
-Since we all contain a territorial-emotional circuit we need to exercize it daily.
-Playing with children is one good exercize—especially if you play with large groups, in which case you will have to referee mammalian territorial disputes.
-Swimming, jogging or whatever else appeals to you is good, to keep the muscles from feeling you are trying to starve them.
-Trying to “psych out” somebody else’s emotional state is one of the best exercizes for this circuit, and is very educational in general.
-It activates the old mammal centers in the thalamus where body-language communicates emotional signals.

--  Highlight(pink) - Location 890
-A good General uses this circuit to “psych out” what the enemy General is planning.
-A good mother uses it, vice versa, to figure out what baby’s howl means in each particular case.

-- Highlight(pink) - Location 891
-Advanced work with this circuit, involving some hazards in personal relations, would involve such games as learning to bully somebody if you’ve never been able to do that before, learning to submit docilely if you’ve never been able to do that before, and learning to express anger appropriately and letting go of it when it is no longer necessary.

-___